-Black-clad protesters in Hong Kong press for extradition bill to be axed
+Black-clad, anti-extradition protesters flood streets of Hong Kong

 Friday’s marchers demanded that the government drop all charges against those arrested in last week’s clashes, charge police with what they describe as violent action and stop referring to the protests as a riot.

-Hong Kong democracy activist Joshua Wong, who walked free from prison on Monday, urged police chief Stephen Lo to speak to the protesters, while others expressed anger at how some police have treated the demonstrators.
+Democracy activist Joshua Wong, who walked free from prison on Monday after serving nearly five weeks for contempt of court, urged police chief Stephen Lo to speak to the protesters, while others expressed anger at police treatment.

-“We are mad at how they treat the protesters,” said Democratic lawmaker Ted Hui Chi-fung.

-Lam’s suspension has done little to pacify opponents, who fear the law could put them at the mercy of the mainland Chinese justice system which is plagued by torture, forced confessions and arbitrary detentions.
+Opponents of the bill fear the law could put them at the mercy of the mainland Chinese justice system which is plagued by torture, forced confessions and arbitrary detentions.

 The turmoil has also raised questions over Lam’s ability to govern, two years after she was selected and pledged to “unite and move forward”.